CI/CD for PHP Projects: Getting Started

 Running Multiple PHP Versions

-Test your code against multiple PHP versions to ensure compatibility across the versions your application supports.
-Use a matrix strategy to run the test suite against several PHP versions in parallel, catching version-specific issues before users encounter them.
+Testing your code against multiple PHP versions helps ensure compatibility across the versions your application supports.
+Use a matrix strategy to run the test suite against several PHP versions in parallel, catching version-specific issues before users encounter them in production.

 jobs: